Beaver Control in Edison, Somerset, Lakewood & Nearby

 The problem with all of this woodwork activity is that their dams and lodges block water flow, raising the water level and creating serious flooding hazards.
 Houses near lakes and streams where beavers have located can potentially experience significant water damage as the water from the pond, lake, or stream creeps toward their house.
 In addition to damage caused by flooding from beaver activity, beavers can threaten human health by contaminating the water with a microscopic parasite called Giardia lambia.
 This parasite caused Giardiasis (“Beaver Fever”) a diarrheal infection of the small intestine that can lead to serious health issues.

 Cowleys Pest Services offers homeowners complete wildlife removal solutions to dealing with a beaver problem.
 Even just a couple of beavers, if left alone, can cause an incredible amount of damage.
 They are like living wood chipper machines.
 Culvert protective fences and pond-leveling pipes are often cost-effective solutions to counter future flooding problems.
 Cowleys Pest Services can safely and humanely trap and relocate any beavers that are causing problems on your property.
 Call or contact them today for your beaver removal needs.
-We service homeowners in New Jersey throughout Mercer, Ocean, Monmouth, Middlesex County.
+We service homeowners in New Jersey throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County.